n8layman/airtabler/readme.md

-# airtabler Documentation
+# airtabler

 ## Overview

-The `airtabler` package provides tools for interacting with Airtable bases through the Airtable API.
-This package allows you to list bases, export data, and save exports in various formats including Excel workbooks, which can later be re-imported into Airtable.
+The `airtabler` package provides comprehensive tools for interacting with Airtable bases through the Airtable API.
+With this package, you can list bases, export data, and save exports in various formats including Excel workbooks, CSV files, and R data objects, which can be easily re-imported into Airtable or used for further analysis.

 ## Installation